 - Not every product has all the properties, so much of the table contains empty space

-- Each time an additional property is to be recorded, the developer has to extend the table and possibly the associated queries, forms and reports.
+- Each time a new product is introduced, an additional suite of property columns need to be recorded.
+Hence the developer has to extend the table and possibly the associated queries, forms and reports.

 One data model for product properties is to divide properties between two entities, namely dimensions and features.